easybuilders/easybuild/docs/Detecting_loaded_modules.rst

 * they may cause installations failures, for example due to incompatibilities with the modules being loaded during the installation procedure being performed;
-* they make cause installations to work in that particular environment, for example by providing a neccessary dependency
+* they may cause installations to work in that particular environment, for example by providing a neccessary dependency

-Since manually loading modules may affect the reproducability of software installations, it should be discouraged.
+Since manually loading modules may affect the reproducibility of software installations, it should be discouraged.

 In EasyBuild versions before v3.3.0, having a loaded module for the same software packages as the one being installed resulted in an EasyBuild error message.